 Fairyland of Festivities

-A magical ice palace was built for Bonhomme, the Carnival’s guest of honour, for the first time in Jacques-Cartier Square in 1955.
+A magical ice palace was built for Bonhomme, the Carnival’s guest of honour, for the first time at Place D’Youville in 1955.
 The impressive ice construction even had a dungeon, used to jokingly jail Carnival-goers who refused to honour Bonhomme’s effigy.
-From 1956 to 1972, Bonhomme’s palace was located at Place d’Youville.
+From 1956 to 1972, Bonhomme’s palace was located also at Place d’Youville.
 Crowds gathered to dance and celebrate at the site that had special lighting and entertainment for the occasion.
 In 1973, Bonhomme’s ice palace was moved opposite the Québec Parliament.

 Site of Bonhomme’s Palace

 At the very beginning, the Palace was built in Place d’Youville.
 In the early 1970s, it was built on the Esplanade du Parlement.
 In 1999, the Palace was built in front of the Drill Hall since repairs were being done in front of the Parliament.
-From 2000 to 2011, Bonhomme’s Ice Palace has been set at Place de l’Assemblée-Nationale, near the traffic circle.
-In 2012, the Palace will be directly on the plains of Abraham.
+From 2000 to 2011, Bonhomme’s Ice Palace was set at Place de l’Assemblée-Nationale, near the traffic circle.
+In 2012, the Palace will be directly on the Plains of Abraham.
 Look at the photographs!